lamhq/tech-notes/frontend/material-ui/v5/3-customization/1-theming.md

 });
 ```

-If you are using TypeScript, you would also need to use module augmentation for the theme to accept the above values.
+If you are using TypeScript, You have to use [module augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) to add new variables to the `Theme` and `ThemeOptions`

 ```ts
 declare module '@mui/material/styles' {